splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/instrument-lambda-functions.rst

 :strong:`Tip:` To generate a template that instruments your Lambda function using the Splunk OpenTelemetry Lambda Layer, use the AWS Lambda guided setup.
 To access the AWS Lambda guided setup, follow these steps:

-1. Log in to Splunk Observability Cloud
+#.
+Log in to Splunk Observability Cloud

+#.
+Open the :new-page:`PHP guided setup <https://login.signalfx.com/#/gdi/scripted/php-tracing/step-1?category=product-apm&gdiState=%7B"integrationId":"php-tracing"%7D>`.
+Optionally, you can navigate to the guided setup on your own:
-2. In the left navigation menu, select :menuselection:`Data Management` to open the Integrate Your Data page.
+   #.
+In the left navigation menu, select :menuselection:`Data Management` to open the Integrate Your Data page.

-3. In the integration filter menu, select :guilabel:`All`.
+   #.
+In the integration filter menu, select :guilabel:`All`.

-4. In the :guilabel:`Search` field, search for :guilabel:`AWS Lambda`.
+   #.
+In the :guilabel:`Search` field, search for :guilabel:`AWS Lambda`.

-5. Select the :guilabel:`AWS Lambda` tile to open the AWS Lambda guided setup.
+   6#.
+Select the :guilabel:`AWS Lambda` tile to open the AWS Lambda guided setup.

 .. _otel-lambda-layer-requirements: